Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: DRL-Convex Hybrid Solution for Efficient Edge-assisted Offloading

-\textbf{Reward}: Due to the batching technique, the total number of granted users $b_{\rm g}$ affects the inference latency for each offloaded denoising step for each user, which in turn impacts the E2E latency and PAI.
-Therefore, until the end of an episode, the exact QoE for each user cannot be determined.
-As shown in Fig.~\ref{fig:flowchart}, we calculate the cumulative reward function, i.e., the value of the objective function, after the episode ends.
-Additionally, to mitigate the difficulties that sparse rewards present to the agent's learning, we implement reward backpropagation: the PAI achieved by each user in each step is treated as an immediate reward in each step of the episode, while the difference between the cumulative reward and the cumulative PAI from previous steps serves as the reward for the final step of the episode.
+\textbf{Reward}: Due to the batching technique, the total number of granted users $b_{\rm g}$ determines the inference latency of each offloaded denoising step across all granted user. {This, in turn, affects the individual trade-off between E2E latency and PAI, as discussed in Section~\ref{sec:inner op}.
+Moreover, the reward for processing a user's request at each step depends not only on past decisions, which are embedded in the state representation, but also on future decisions, which significantly influence the final outcome.
+As a result, the exact QoE for each user cannot be determined until the episode ends.
+To address the challenge of sparse rewards in the learning process, we adopt a reward backpropagation mechanism to accurately assign rewards at each step.} As illustrated in Fig.~\ref{fig: DQN}, we first calculate the cumulative reward function--i.e., the objective function value--after the episode terminates {based on all $o_i$ in the final state}.
+Then, each user’s achieved PAI at every step is treated as an immediate reward, while the difference between the cumulative reward and the cumulative PAI from previous steps serves as the reward for the final step of the episode.
 The specific formulation is shown as

-where $I$ represents the total number of users sending the request for offloading, and the flag ``done" serves as an indicator of whether the episode has ended.
+where $I$ represents the total number of users sending the request for offloading, and the flag ``done" serves as an indicator of whether the episode terminates. {Notably, as shown in the yellow block in Fig.~\ref{fig:flowchart}, ${\mathscr{F}}\left( {n_t^*} \right)$ is derived based on the convex optimization discussed in Section~\ref{sec:inner op}. }